dany-stefan/my_trading_strat/rsi_double_dca_backtest_PROD/README.md

 ---

-### Option 4: Scheduled GitHub Actions (Official Payday Email)
+### Option 4: Scheduled GitHub Actions (Official Execution Day Email)
-**Schedule:** Automatically runs on 1st and 15th of each month at 1:00 PM EST
+**Schedule:** Automatically runs on 3rd and 17th of each month at 1:00 PM EST (or next TSX trading day)

+**Important:** Payday is the 1st and 15th, but email alerts and buy order execution occur on the 3rd and 17th (2 days later) to align with Wealthsimple's recurring purchase schedule.

 **What it does:**
-- Sends **official payday email** to your Gmail inbox
+- Sends **official execution day email** to your Gmail inbox
 - Updates tracking.json with cash pool and rainy buys
 - Records rainy day purchases

 **Email received:**
-- Subject: `📅 PAYDAY: Investment Metrics - [Date]`
+- Subject: `📅 EXECUTION DAY: Investment Metrics - [Date]`
-- Header: "🎯 RSI STRATEGY MONITOR - PAYDAY"
+- Header: "🎯 RSI STRATEGY MONITOR - EXECUTION DAY"
 - **No test markers** - this is the real thing!
+- Note: Execution occurs on 3rd/17th (2 days after payday on 1st/15th)

 ## 📊 Strategy Analysis & Reports